Riccardo-Maffei/Outsourced-Sport-Predictor/Documentation/data_report.md

 #### Data Quality
-In general, with this data, there were specific values that were missing 5% top 1% outliers, most cases drop or process it to include a mean or unknown
+In general, this data was of very high quality as there were very few columns with a mixture of missing data and completed data, and the ones that were missing data were typically either entirely blank, allowing us to drop them, or had around 5% of the data missing, allowing us to easily fill in this values with means for numerical values or unknowns for categorical values.
+There were also very few static columns for us to drop.

 ## Processed Data
 ### Overview Processed Datasets